rcnl-org/nmsm-tutorial/Step-7-Tracking-Optimization/README.md

 - Navigate to the nmsm-tutorial/Step-7-Tracking-Optimization directory.
 - Open and run the MATLAB script `runTOTool.m`.

 This script will run the TO tool with the XML settings file.
-The results will be saved in the `resultsTO` directory.
+The torque-driven results will be saved in the `resultsTO` directory, and the synergy-driven results will be saved in `SynergyDrivenTO`.
 The results will also be plotted.